 - Category A Contaminants certainly or probably present.
 One or more pathways to identified receptors are likely to exist.
 There is a high risk of an unacceptable impact on identified receptors.
 The current use of the site may not be suitable.
 High priority, with action to inspect the site being required in the short term. - Category B The presence of contaminants is likely.
 One or more pathways to identified receptors are likely to exist.
 There is a high-medium risk of an unacceptable impact on identified receptors.
 The current use of the site may not be suitable.
-High to medium priority, with action to inspect the site being required in the short to medium term.

-- Category C Contaminants may be present.
+High to medium priority, with action to inspect the site being required in the short to medium term. - Category C Contaminants may be present.
 One or more pathways to identified receptors are likely to exist.
 There is a medium-low risk of an unacceptable impact on identified receptors.
 Medium to low priority, with action to inspect the site being required in the medium to long term. - Category D Contaminants may be present.
 There is a medium-low risk of the existence of pathway(s) to identified receptors.
 It is unlikely that the contaminants will have a significant effect on identified receptors.
-Low priority, with action to inspect the site being required in the long term. - Category E Contaminants may be present.
-There is a low risk of the existence of pathway(s) to identified receptors.
-It is highly unlikely that the contaminants will have a significant effect on identified receptors.
-Low priority, with action unlikely to be needed whilst site remains in present use or otherwise remains undisturbed.
+Low priority, with action to inspect the site being required in the long term or when redeveloped.

-The initial site prioritisation work identified 1135 potentially contaminated sites in the district, in the following risk categories:
+The initial site prioritisation work identified over 2500 potentially contaminated sites across the two districts.